hardscrabble/hardscrabble.github.io/_posts/2015-06-02-gemfiles-are-ruby-files.md

 versions = JSON.parse(open('https://pages.github.com/versions.json').read)
 gem 'github-pages', versions['github-pages']
 {% endhighlight %}

+Isn't that cool?
+Now, when you start your local server with `bundle exec jekyll serve`, it will confirm that you have the appropriate version of github pages.

+Happy ending?
+Sort of.

 I did that a few months ago, and was happy for those months.
 Then, last weekend, I found myself somewhere without internet access and a blog post idea,